dbos-inc/dbos-docs/docs/explanations/how-workflows-work.md

 Each time a workflow executes a [transaction](../tutorials/transaction-tutorial) or [communicator](../tutorials/communicator-tutorial), DBOS records its output (or the exception it threw, if any).
 When a workflow finishes, DBOS records its output.

-If a DBOS server crashes and restarts, it uses the information saved in the database to resume all unfinished workflows from where they left off.
+If a DBOS server crashes and restarts, it uses the information saved in the database to resume all pending workflows from where they left off.
-First, it finds all unfinished workflows: those with a recorded input, but no recorded output.
+First, it finds all pending workflows: those with a recorded input, but no recorded output.
-Then, it restarts every unfinished workflow from the beginning, using its saved inputs.
+Then, it restarts every pending workflow from the beginning, using its saved inputs.
-While re-executing an unfinished workflow, it checks before every function execution if the function has an output stored in the database, meaning it previously completed.
+While re-executing an pending workflow, it checks before every function execution if the function has an output stored in the database, meaning it previously completed.
 If it finds a saved output, it skips re-executing that function and instead uses the saved output.
 When the workflow gets to the first function that does not have a saved output and hence _didn't_ previously complete, it executes normally, thus "resuming from where it left off."
-Let's look at how this procedure gets us all three of our guarantees.
+Let's look at how this procedure obtains all three guarantees above.

 1. Any interrupted workflow is re-executed until it completes, so workflows always run to completion.
-2. We record each transaction's output as part of the transaction and re-execute it only if and only if the output is not found, so transactions execute exactly once.
+2. DBOS records each transaction's output as part of the transaction and re-executes it if and only if the output is not found, so transactions execute exactly once.
-3. We record each communicator's output after it completes and re-execute it if and only if the output is not found, so communicators execute at least once but are never re-executed after their completion.
+3. DBOS records each communicator's output after it completes and re-executes it if and only if the output is not found, so communicators are tried at least once but never re-execute after completion.

 ### Reliability by Example